 The Campus also boasts scenic landscape of indigenous and introduced trees and shrubs.
 St. Augustine has one of the largest student populations among the physical campuses and hosts a vibrant and cosmopolitan community.Go to St Augustine Campus

 The picturesque Cave Hill Campus overlooks the island’s Capital and boasts a captivating sea view.

 Despite its expansion in recent years, the campus maintains much of its original architecture of simple, low-rise buildings.
 The scenic attractiveness and relatively small campus community create an inviting, intimate and friendly atmosphere ideal for teaching and learning.Go to Cave Hill Campus

 The Open Campus

-With Centres in 16 charming Caribbean islands, UWI’s newest campus offers an open and flexible learning environment.
+With Centres in 16 charming Caribbean islands, UWI’s virtual campus offers an open and flexible learning environment.

 The Open Campus caters for pre-university, professional development, undergraduate and graduate courses and programmes in online, face-to-face and blended format.Go to The Open Campus

 The Five Islands campus is tucked away in a quiet fishing village and surrounded by 12 of the island’s 365 beaches.